Disease Guide ·IBD ·2026

 The Chronic Vomiting Pre-Existing Trap

 If your cat had documented vomiting, diarrhea, or GI issues before enrollment, IBD claims may be denied as pre-existing.
-Even a single vet note about chronic vomiting can be used to deny coverage.
-Enroll before any GI symptoms are in the records.
+Even one vet note about vomiting can trigger denial.
+Enroll before symptoms appear.

 Red flag · Chronic condition